First month 25% off for new traders — code

 Cold versus warm: the distinction that changes everything

-Reading the numbers: p50, p95, p99, max, and jitter
+Reading the numbers: p50, p95, p99, max and jitter

 The endpoints a real Polymarket bot actually touches

-Four ways to test Polymarket VPS latency (and which to trust)
+Four ways to test Polymarket VPS latency

 mtr -rwzbc 30 clob.polymarket.com